Menu

 What happens if the support that school provides does not appear to be working?

 If this is the case, we may call upon the advice of other agencies, with your consent.
-These include medical professionals (i.e. Speech and Language therapists, the community paediatrician, Occupational therapist, Healthy Young Minds, etc.) as well as Educational Psychologists and QEST (a service who can complete assessments and give more specialised SEN support.)
+These include medical professionals (i.e. Speech and Language therapists, the community paediatrician, Occupational therapist, CAMHS, etc.) as well as Educational Psychologists and QEST (a service who can complete assessments and give more specialised SEN support.)
 Before any referral is made, we will talk to you about why we think this kind of involvement will be useful.
 It will not be forced upon you, if you do not agree.
 We may also formulate an IAP (Integrated Assessment Plan), which is a more specific/measurable way of reviewing progress and planning next steps.
 The SENCO will go through this with you, if the need arises.

 What happens if my child has high level needs that require more specialised support and/or funding?